-Regular meetings of the Council shall be held in the Council Chambers of the Town Hall at 7:00 p.m. official time, on the first and third Monday of each month.
+Regular meetings of the Council shall be held in the Council Chambers of the Town Hall at 7:00 p.m. official time, on the first Monday of each month.
+The third Monday of the month will be designated for Committee meetings and used if a 2nd Council meeting is required.
 When any regular meeting of the Council falls on a legal holiday, or on an election day, the Council shall meet in regular session on a pre-determined date, place and time.
 The Mayor shall provide a schedule of regular meetings for the year at the first Council meeting of each year.